cyrilbois/developer-playbook/README.md

 **TARGET READER**

 * basic programming knowledge \(best Python & Javascript\)
-* wants to learn how to bootstrap/build application fast and low cost with serverless software
+* wants to learn how to bootstrap/build production application fast and low cost with serverless

 I write this in **January 2018** while I am working on the best stack to build modern applications fast.
 I currently working for a large insurance company and maintaining the tech stack is a pain. therefore the benefits of serverless have a huge potential to increase the speed.
 But there are many technology choices in the serverless ecosystem - and there is no right question to a "best tech stack" question it always depends.
 For me the following made sense: